hengli/vmav-ros-pkg/README.md

     Self-Calibration and Visual SLAM with a Multi-Camera System on a Micro Aerial Vehicle, In Proc.
 Robotics: Science and Systems (RSS), 2014.

+#### Hardware Synchronization Between Sensors ####

+For hardware synchronization between the IMU on any AscTec platform and a single/multi-camera system, perform the following steps:

+1. Connect a cable between the GPIO pins on the autopilot (ground pin: GND, trigger signal pin: P1.16) and the correct pins on the camera hardware.
+The GPIO pins on the autopilot are shown in http://wiki.asctec.de/display/AR/I2C%2C+SPI%2C+GPIO.
+2. Compile the autopilot firmware from https://github.com/cvg/asctec_mav_framework/tree/experimental/asctec_hl_firmware.
+Note that this firmware differs from the official ethz-asl version, as I modified the firmware to support camera triggering).
+3. Flash the autopilot firmware by following the instructions in http://wiki.asctec.de/display/AR/SDK+Setup+for+Linux.
+4. Now you can adjust the camera trigger rate by modifying the value for the trigger_rate_cam parameter that is used by the asctec_hl_interface package.
+5. Each time the autopilot sends a trigger signal to the camera(s), the autopilot records the IMU data at that point of time.
+The asctec_hl_interface package publishes both a CamTrigger message and sensor_msgs::Imu message.
+Information in these messages can be used to infer which IMU message corresponds to a given camera image.

 #### Acknowledgements ####

 The primary author, Lionel Heng, is funded by the DSO Postgraduate Scholarship.
 This work is partially supported by the SNSF V-MAV grant (DACH framework).